Homotopies in Grothendieck fibrations: Introduction

-We define the notion of a \emph{cocartesian} morphism in $\C$ to be dual to that of cartesian morphism.
-Explicitly, $p:P\to{}Q$ over $f:A\to{}B$ is cocartesian if for every $g:B\to{}C$ and object $R$ lying over $C$, the map $(\ccmpf{}p):\Hom_{g}(Q,R)\to\Hom_{gf}(P,R)$ is a bijection.
-We will sometimes emphasize that a morphism is cocartesian by marking it like so \!\!$\otc$\!\!.
+\emph{Cocartesian morphisms}.
+We recall the notion of a cocartesian morphism, dual to that of cartesian, i.e., a morphism in the total category of a prefibration $\fibr{C}CB$ is \emph{cocartesian} if it is cartesian in the prefibration $\fibr{C^\op}{\C^\op}{\B^\op}$.

-For each of the statements in \S\ref{subsec:fib-basics} about cartesian morphisms, we have a dual statement for cocartesian morphisms.
+For each statement involving cartesian morphisms, there is of course a dual statement for cocartesian morphisms.